2018ik/2018ik.github.io/_wiki/veil.markdown

 ## Background

 The majority of Christians today have a veiled understanding of the Bible.
-These veils
+These veils can be removed by having a heart turned to the Lord (2 Cor.
+3:16).
+This implies that veils are actually just a turned away, darkened heart.

 ## Significance